Spinal Cord Injury Lawyer in Chattanooga, TN

 Once stabilized, a patient’s treatment focuses on rehabilitation, using physical and occupational therapy to improve the mobility, fine motor control, and bladder and bowel control to try to give the patient the ability to be as self-sufficient as possible.

-Contact the Chattanooga Spinal Injury Lawyers at Davis Firm, LLC Today
+Contact the Spinal Injury Lawyers in Chattanooga at Davis Firm, LLC Today

 Suffering a spinal cord injury or other serious injuries like fractured sternum, broken bones and brain injury is a life-changing experience.
 In addition to the burden of physical recovery, a spinal cord injury also can impose serious financial burdens on you and your family.